 French Braid with Pigtails

-In fact, they’re a whole new level of pigtails.
-To get this type of length, you may need to try knitting with weft, or you can make it to your length.
+They’re a whole new level of pigtails.
+To get this type of length, you may need to try knitting with the weft, or you can make it to your length.
 Whatever you do, make sure the French braid mimics the texture shown here.

 Middle Head Double French Braids

 This hairstyle is suitable for casual college days and runs.
-There are two braids that hang down from the center of each half of the head.
-Mystery braids are very popular now, but what sets them apart from other hairstyles is the rose gold color.
+Two braids hang down from the center of each half of the head.
+Mystery braids are trendy now, but the rose gold hair color sets them apart from other hairstyles.